We can no longer use the failing heterosexual model as our guide for healthy lesbian relationships. We must build our own template for success.

 Since the 70's we have been in an active battle for marriage equality.
 The great news is that we are on the precipice of realizing our dream in full.
-We are able to legally marry in 9 states--Connecticut, Iowa, Maine, Maryland, Massachusetts, New Hampshire, New York, Vermont and Washington--as well as the District of Columbia and 2 Native American Reservations.
+As of January 2014 we can legal marry in 17 states (California, Connecticut, Delaware, Hawaii, Illinois, Iowa, Maine, Maryland, Massachusetts, Minnesota, New Hampshire, New Jersey, New Mexico, New York, Rhode Island, Vermont, and Washington), as well as the District of Columbia have legalized same-sex marriage, although the Illinois law will not become effective until June 1, 2014.
 And we will be successful with the rest of the country…I truly believe that marriage equality is inevitable.

 So the question is, are we really ready for the great responsibility?
 For clarity, my question is not regarding the right to parity.
 Of course, without question, we are deserving of the same civil rights that the rest of the country enjoys.
 But rather my query is about our readiness for this vast responsibility on an intimate level.
 See, being denied equality has afforded some of us the room to play house.
 In other words, we get the emotional benefits of referring to someone as “wife” without all of the duties and responsibilities for what that means.
 Conversely, some of us have done a fabulous job at crafting a marriage, legal or otherwise.
 But if we are family, and I believe that we are, we have to be honest with each other for the sake of our growth.
 There are those in our family who have not done a great job; and they have been able to hide behind the fact that our marriages have been illegal, until recently.